yuranusduke/FocusedDropoutCNN/README.md

 :heavy_check_mark: 2023/05/27: Kunhong Yu finishes experiments on CIFAR10 with ResNet56, adds results on CIFAR10 with ResNet56 for all methods.

 :heavy_check_mark: 2023/06/09: Kunhong Yu finishes experiments on CIFAR100 with ResNet20, adds results on CIFAR100 with ResNet20 for all methods, also update `README.md` with training statistics on VGG19 with CIFAR10.

+:heavy_check_mark: 2023/06/13: Kunhong Yu finishes experiments on CIFAR100 with ResNet56 and ResNet110, adds results on CIFAR100 with ResNet56 and ResNet110 for all methods, also update `README.md` with training statistics on ResNet20 with CIFAR100, also update CAM on ResNet56 with CIFAR10 and on ResNet20 with CIFAR100.

 ## To cite our work :black_nib: